Skip to content

 Install and Setup

-./airstack.sh install # installs docker and docker-compose
+./airstack.sh install # installs docker, docker-compose, and the NVIDIA Container Toolkit

 ./airstack.sh setup # this lets you use the `airstack` command and sets up your keys